Frequently Asked Questions

 To see a list and a map of all SAR groups in BC you can visit the BC Search and Rescue Association web site.

-This includes all kinds of helpful advice: Retrieving second copies of lost receipts; or what you can do, if you misspell your email address, etc. - For any issues you can’t solve:
+For missing tax receipts, CanadaHelps provides instructions here.
+This includes all kinds of helpful advice: Retrieving second copies of lost receipts; or what you can do, if you misspell your email address, etc.